She started posting videos of domino art at age 10. At 1 billion views, she is the ‘queen’ of dominoes.

 Though “Hevesh5” — a nod to her being the fifth member of the family — initially remained anonymous, her videos were beginning to get widely shared.
 Her free-form style of domino design would be recognized in 2013 when Campbell’s Soup asked the 13-year-old to create a commercial for them, she said.
 That same year, a three-month collaboration with another domino builder called “INSANE Domino Tricks” led to her first viral video, with more than 163 million views.

-“I was just doing this for fun and it kind of spiraled from there,” she said to The Post.
+“I was just doing this for fun and it kind of spiraled from there,” Hevesh told The Post.

 While fans knew the artist for the dominoes, another question was left unanswered: Who is “Hevesh5?”
 After six-and-a-half years of posting anonymously, Hevesh announced in a 2015 video who she was: “Yes, I am a girl.”